Ergodic and foliated kernel-differentiation method for linear responses of random systems

 \subsection{A rough cost-error estimation}

-When the problem is intrinsically random, the scale of noise $\sigma$ has been fixed.
-For this case, there are two sources of error.
+When the problem is intrinsically random, the noise scale $\sigma$ has been fixed.
+In this case, there are two sources of error.
 The first is due to using a finite decorrelation step number $W$; this error is $O(\theta^W)$ for some $0<\theta<1$.
 The second is the sampling error due to using a finite number $L$ of samples.
-Assume we use Gaussian noise, since we are averaging a large integrand to get a small number, we can approximate the standard deviation of the integrand by its absolute value.
-The integrand is the sum of $W$ copies of $\frac{dp}p = -\frac y{\sigma^2}\sim \frac 1\sigma$, so the size is roughly $\sqrt W /\sigma$.
-So the sampling error is $\sqrt W /\sigma\sqrt L$, where $L$ is the number of samples.
+Assume that we use Gaussian noise; since we are averaging a large integrand to get a small number, we can approximate the standard deviation of the integrand by its absolute value.
+The integrand is the sum of $W$ copies of $\frac{dp}p = -\frac y{\sigma^2}\sim \frac 1\sigma$, so the size is roughly $O(\sqrt W /\sigma)$.
+So, the sampling error is $O(\sqrt W /\sigma\sqrt L)$, where $L$ is the number of samples.
 Together we have the total error $\eps$

-This gives us a relation among $\eps, W$, and $L$, where $L$ is proportional to the overall cost.
+This gives us a relation among $\eps, W$, and $L$, where $L$ is proportional to the total cost.
 In practice, we typically set the two errors be roughly equal, which gives an extra relation for us to eliminate $W$ and obtain the cost-error relation